"I want you to hit me as hard as you can."

 - Grim does this to stage Sam's escape in Splinter Cell Conviction.
 Sam is reluctant to do it until she brings up his daughter.

-- In Fire Emblem: Rekka no Ken.
-Lyn asks Hector to punch her for how she misjudged him earlier, with Hector refusing.
-Lyn says to not hold up because she is A girl, only to discover he hold up because she is THE girl.
+- In Fire Emblem: Rekka no Ken Lyn asks Hector to punch her for how she misjudged him earlier, with Hector refusing.
+Lyn says not to hold back because she's a girl, only to discover that he's holding back because she is THE girl.

 - In Mortal Kombat 9 Johnny Cage has to be hit to activate his X-Ray move.
 Otherwise nothing happens and the entire special bar is wasted.